Aristides: Biography

-He is said by some authorities to have died at Athens, by others on a journey to the Black Sea.
-The date of his death is given by Nepos as 468.
+Some authorities state that Aristides died at Athens, others that he perished on a journey to the Black Sea; the date of his death is given by Nepos as 468 BC.
 He lived to witness the ostracism of Themistocles, towards whom he always displayed generosity, but he died before the rise of Pericles.
-His estate seems to have suffered severely from the Persian invasions, for apparently he did not leave enough money to defray the expenses of his burial, and it is known that his descendants even in the 4th century received state pensions.
+His estate seems to have suffered severely from the Persian invasions, for apparently he did not leave enough money to defray the expenses of his burial, and it is known that his descendants – even in the 4th century – received state pensions.

 Authorities

 Herodotus is not the only ancient author to evaluate Aristides' life.
-He is also the subject of one of Plutarch's Parallel Lives, although Plutarch, writing during the Roman Empire, was several centuries removed.
+He is also the subject of one of Plutarch's Parallel Lives (in which he is compared to Cato the Elder), although Plutarch, writing during the Roman Empire, was several centuries removed.
 Aristides is praised by Socrates in Plato's dialogues Gorgias and Meno as an exceptional instance of good leadership.

 In Plato's dialogue Theaetetus, Socrates refers to Aristides, the grandson of the famous Aristides, less positively, bringing him as an example of a student who leaves his care too soon and realizes later that he is a fool.